mohammedtigrini1/angular-eykd3t/README.md

 - Publish shapes inside to a database.
 - Invoke shapes with a command an be able to edit them
-- Find a smart way to add voice to the project.

 TODO: